break-stuff/kickstand-ui-docs-beta/docs/README.md

 <script nomodule src="https://unpkg.com/kickstand-ui@beta/dist/kickstand-ui/kickstand-ui.js"></script>
 ```

+### Start Using

-Now you can start adding components to your project!
+Now you have access to the tools and can start adding components to your project!

 ```html
 <ks-button shows="test_modal">My Button</ks-button>